pranshumalik14/analog-ctrl/README.md

-# analog-mpc
+# analog-ctrl
-An analog control board for MPC
+An analog control board for MPC or similar optimization problems